CuriousLearner/dotfiles/README.md

 # To create symbolic links in your home
-sh bootstrap.sh  ## this will create the required symlinks pip install -r setup/requirements.pip  ## essential python packages needed
+sh bootstrap.sh  ## this will create the required symlinks pip install -r setup/requirements.pip  ## essential python packages needed cd ~/dotfiles/setup/vscode && setup-vs-code.sh  # this will create symlink to settings.json file & install extensions.
 ```

+__NOTE__: To update the list of vs-code-extensions use alias `eve` that would update the file `~/dotfiles/setup/vscode/install-extensions.sh`

 ## Resources